Your morning cheat sheet to get you caught up on what you need to know in tech. Sign up to 10 Things in Tech You Need to Know Today.

 Once you've settled on the basics for what you're looking for in a new display, there are plenty of deals readily available from all of the major TV manufacturers, including Sony, Samsung, LG, Vizio, TCL, and Hisense.
 To help narrow things down, we've rounded up all of the best TV deals available right now.

-Prices and links are current as of 10/29/2020.
-Added Vizio OLED and P-Series Quantum.
+Prices and links are current as of 11/2/2020.
+Added LG CX, Hisense H9G, Hisense H8G, and LG NanoCell 90.
 Removed deals that are no longer active.

 When it comes to picture quality, no other display type offers better overall performance than an OLED TV.
 Unlike traditional LED TVs (which use LCD panels), OLED TVs don't require a backlight.
 Instead, every pixel is able to produce its own light or shut off completely.
 This enables OLED displays to produce superior black levels, contrast, and viewing angles compared to regular LED models.
 With that said, OLED panels can't get as bright as LED TVs, and they can be susceptible to burn-in if you leave a static image on the screen for hours on end.